 The stadium is located in the neighborhood Jardin Parque Batlle, where El Velódromo “The Velodrome”, La Pista de Atletismo “The Athletics Track”, El Club de Tiro “The Shooting Club” and the Hospital de Clinicas “Clinical Hospital”, a place where most of the medical students undergo training to gain experience, and well known for its size and architecture, also operate.

 Another neighborhood with ample green spaces is Parque Rodó, which has the advantage of being next to the Rambla and offers a small amusement park and an amphitheater, the Summer Theater, where carnival shows take place in February and during the year there are concerts of bands and artists.
 On Sundays, the neighborhood hosts a fair offering clothing, fruit, vegetables and other items.

 In December there is an annual exhibition of books and crafts.
 In addition, in this location there is another interesting point for art lovers, the National Museum of Visual Arts (Julio Herrera street and Reissig corner of Tomás GGaribaldi which also has one of the largest collections of national art, with artists such as Rafael Barradas, Joaquín Torres García , José Cúneo, Carlos Federico Sáez, Pedro Figari and Juan Manuel Blanes, among others.
 Parque Rodó is also one of the trendy places of Montevideo’s nightlife, both in the area neighboring the amusement park and on the border with the neighborhood Cordón.

-Watch out for the Part II of this Montevideo Guide that will be published this Thursday 19th of October!
+Watch here the Part II of this Montevideo Guide

 By Carina Fossati, Journalist specialised in travelling and author of the blog Hills to Hells